Formula 2 driver Anthoine Hubert killed in crash at Belgian Grand Prix

 The Frenchman's car was hit at high speed by Juan-Manuel Correa's at Spa-Francorchamps.
 They were treated by emergency medical crews before being taken to a medical center.

-Humbert, 22, died at 6:45 p.m. local time, the FIA said, while American Correa remains in a stable condition and is being treated at the Centre Hospitalier Universitaire (CHU) de Liege hospital.
+Hubert, 22, died at 6:45 p.m. local time, the FIA said, while American Correa remains in a stable condition and is being treated at the Centre Hospitalier Universitaire (CHU) de Liege hospital.

 The third driver involved, France's Giuliano Alesi, was declared fit at the medical center.
 The race was canceled soon after the crash occurred on lap two.